This devotional is a teaching about many things that are swept under rugs and the consequences.

 Now, we have a huge problem:

-Oh, what a hard place to be in!
-When you know that someone is right but you are so grieved by love.
-When our very own flesh is rising up against us.
+Oh, what a hard place to be in–when you know that someone is right, but you are so grieved by love.
+When our very own flesh and bones, our son is rising against us.
 It doesn’t matter if it’s a son, it can be any close person that we love.
-If they rise up against us, it hurts more than words can express and sometimes like David, we need a Joab to come and slap us a few times, so we can get our head back on straight.
+If they come against us, it hurts more than words can express and sometimes like David, we need a Joab to come and slap us a few times so that we can get our head back on straight.

 Did you catch that?
 WORSE THAN ALL THE EVIL . . .

 David does what David is known best for.
-He goes out to the gate and greets the people, and he crosses the Jordan and takes his kingdom back–just as he had fasted 7 days for his son by Bathsheba that died.
+He goes out to the gate and greets the people, and he crosses the Jordan and takes his kingdom back–just as he had fasted seven days for his son by Bathsheba that died.
 Yes, when he found out he was dead, he washed his face and ate.
 Now he is doing the same thing.
 He is letting go of what is behind and pressing forward to what is ahead.
-The bible doesn’t sugar coat its mighty men and women; it gives us their deepest faults so we can look at ourselves and try and do better.
+The Bible doesn’t sugar coat its mighty men and women; it gives us their most profound faults so we can look at ourselves and try and do better.
 What do we need to confront today?